Schedule K-1 Tax Form: What Business Owners Need to Know

 Let’s break down the Schedule K-1, including instructions for filing K-1s properly.

-- A K-1 is issued annually by a partnership, S Corporation or LLC to each of its owners.
+- A K-1 is issued annually by a partnership, S corporation or LLC to each of its owners.
 Certain types of ETFs, estates and trusts also issue K-1s.

 What is a K-1 tax form?

 The K-1 tax form is similar in concept to the W-2 form, which is issued to employees, and 1099 forms, which are for non-employer payments.
-Each of these forms reports taxable income which must be included on the individual’s personal tax returns.
+Each of these forms reports taxable income which must be included on the individual’s personal income tax returns.

 How a K-1 can affect your personal taxes

-It’s important to keep in mind that the entity files a copy of your K-1 form with the IRS.
-The information you put on your personal tax return must match the K-1.
+It’s important to know that the entity files a copy of your K-1 form with the IRS, so the information you put on your personal tax return must match the K-1 you receive.
+Keep in mind that your share of taxable income may be different from the actual cash distributions you receive in a particular year.

 Who needs to file a K-1 tax form?